Phabrico/Phabrico/docs/11-Gitanos/README.md

 When you click on a repository, you will see an overview of the files that have been modified:

 ![Gitanos-03](Gitanos-03.png) <br />
-When you click on the file, you will see a diff view of this file:
+When you click on the file, you will see a diff view of this file:<br />
 ![Gitanos-04](Gitanos-04.png) <br />
 You can edit this file directly by clicking the *Edit* button in the top right corner: